 The distinction between superficial kitsch and genuinely innovative and significant objects is determined already at the stage of design development.
 Good product design has always been defined on the basis of such criteria as reliability, flexibility, adaptability and recyclability or reusability.
 The role of economic rationality, social compatibility and ecological needs in modern design has become more important than ever.
-These are the primary factors that characterise the concept of ecodesign.
+These are the primary factors that characterize the concept of Ecodesign.

-The main principles and development goals of ecodesign are:
+The main principles and development goals of Ecodesign are:

 - Design appropriate to material characteristics

 - Material-efficient design

 - Durable and easy-to-repair design

 A number of famous manufacturer companies such as Vitra provide a good example for everyone else with their eco-friendly products.
 Timeless and innovative furniture design guarantees aesthetic appearance and long service.
 Furthermore, desk chairs such as MedaPal have been awarded with the Greenguard certificate and the Blue Angel eco-label.
 They are recyclable by 94% and 92%.

 Sustainable Timber Industry